srinivasnemani/FastApi_Streamlit_test/README.md

 # fastapi_streamlit_test
-This application developed using FastAPI, Streamlit web packages.
+This application is developed using the FastAPI and Streamlit packages.
-The work flow begins by reading by option pricing data in either CSV or Excel format, then it stores the data in a sqlite db.
-User can also provide the market data in a JSON formatted text or call the api endpoint with with a json text.
+The workflow begins by reading the option pricing data from either CSV or Excel format files, and then stores the data in an SQLite database.
+Users can also provide market data in JSON-formatted text or call the API endpoint with JSON text.
-This application renders the web pages using streamlit package to provide interface for various CRUD operations.
+The application renders web pages using the Streamlit package to provide an interface for various CRUD operations.

-When user select the option to calculate option prices, it calculates the option prices using Black76 model and shows the ressults in tabular format as well as in a  interactive line plot(by using Python Bokeh package).
+When users select the option to calculate option prices, the application calculates the option prices using the Black76 model and displays the results in a tabular format, as well as an interactive line plot (using the Python Bokeh package).
 It also provides the option to download the option prices in a CSV file.

 ### Build Setup in Windows